akgmage/data-structures-and-algorithms/README.md

 }
 ```

+# Amortized analysis

+The time complexity of an algorithm is often easy to analyze just by examining the structure of the algorithm: what loops does the algorithm contain and how many times the loops are performed.
+However, sometimes a straightforward analysis does not give a true picture of the efficiency of the algorithm.
+Amortized analysis can be used to analyze algorithms that contain operations whose time complexity varies.
+The idea is to estimate the total time used to all such operations during the execution of the algorithm, instead of focusing on individual operations.

 # Pattern 1: Two Pointers

 As the name suggests, the two pointers pattern uses two pointers to iterate over an array or list until the conditions of the problem are satisfied.
 This is useful because it allows us to keep track of the values of two different indexes in a single iteration.
 Whenever there’s a requirement to find two data elements in an array that satisfy a certain condition, the two pointers pattern should be the first strategy to come to mind.